 Exploring by foot

 The ‘Wandelnetwerk Bollenstreek’ is a network of marked hiking routes through the region.
 Follow the hexagonal signposts past green pastures and colourful bulb fields, savour the views from atop wooden stiles and navigate the waterways on pulley-operated ferries.
-Free maps are available at the local Visitor Information Centres.
+Free maps are available at the local Visitor Centres.